Aurchain Biotech

 2. Check vial labeling and batch identification

 Each primary container should have clear labeling.
-Buyers should confirm the product name, quantity, batch or lot reference format, and any agreed storage guidance before shipment.
+For lyophilized powder projects, common vial formats include 3ml, 5ml, and 10ml vials.
+Buyers should confirm the product name, molecular weight, purity, batch number, production date, expiry date, quantity, and any agreed storage guidance before shipment.
 If the order includes multiple products or multiple quantities of the same product, labels should help the receiving team identify each item without needing to guess from packaging position.

 Batch identification is especially important for repeat purchasing.
 If a buyer receives a sample and later moves to a larger order, the team may want to compare documents, labels, and batch records.
 Suppliers that maintain organized batch references make it easier for buyers to track internal evaluations and plan future orders.